Tikka masala spiced vegetables grilled on the barbecue and served with cooling cucumber and coconut yoghurt raita.

 For the tikka masala marinade:

-- 3 tbsp tikka masala paste (see recipe notes, and check label to ensure vegan/gluten-free if required)
+- 3 tablespoon tikka masala paste (see recipe notes, and check label to ensure vegan/gluten-free if required)

 - 1 tbsp grape seed oil or mild cooking oil of your choice